 The duration of a cough is not as big of a determinant as most people suspect, and usually reflects drainage of mucus from the head into the chest.
 In fact, we expect most coughs to last two-to-three weeks in this context.

 Jamila Schwartz, MD and Andrew Cunningham, MD are both members of the Galileo Clinical Team.
-Connect with one of our physicians about Upper Respiratory Tract Infection or any of the many other conditions we treat.Join Today
+Connect with one of our physicians about Viral Upper Respiratory Infection or any of the many other conditions we treat.Join Today